nbeaver/cmd_oysters/README.rst

 A directory of JSON files makes code work cross-platform and cross-language easily.

-In addition, JSON permits Unicode and only requires escaping double quotes, so many commands are very close to the actual string that would be sent to the shell.
+In addition, JSON permits Unicode and only requires escaping double quotes and backslashes, so many commands are very close to the actual string that would be sent to the shell.

 ~~~~~~~~~~~~